T.B.W. Stockton

-Thomas Baylis Whitmarsh Stockton, commonly known as T.B.W.
-Stockton was an American Colonel and Engineer who commanded the 16th Michigan Infantry Regiment during the American Civil War as well as being a major contributor to the infrastructure of Michigan and the original owner of The Stockton House at Flint, Michigan.
+Thomas Baylis Whitmarsh Stockton (June 18, 1805 – December 9, 1890) was an American Colonel and Engineer who commanded the 16th Michigan Infantry Regiment during the American Civil War as well as being a major contributor to the infrastructure of Michigan and the original owner of The Stockton House at Flint, Michigan.

 Biography

 Childhood

 Thomas was born on June 18, 1805, on Walton, New York as the final child of Charles and Elizabeth Stockton however his mother died at childbirth and his father refused to raise him, leaving him adopted by one of his mother's sisters, living with Dr. and Mrs. T. B. Whitmarsh until when Thomas left for the United States Military Academy in 1822.

 Early military career and engineering

 Stockton graduated from the military academy in 1827 and was made a Brevet Second Lieutenant and in the next year, he was assigned to Fort Snelling.
-While stationed there he met Maria Garland Smith who would marry him in 1830 at Prairie du Chien, Wisconsin.
+While stationed there he met Maria Garland Smith who would marry him in 1830 at Prairie du Chien, Michigan Territory.
 Stockton, though an infantry officer, was renowned for his topographical skills and was a major contributor to the construction of several military roads and bridges in Detroit.
 While surveying the turnpike between Saginaw to Detroit, he visited Flint, Michigan for the first time.
 Stockton was also an Assistant Quartermaster from July 11, 1832, to December 31, 1835, serving under Colonel Zachary Taylor before being promoted to First Lieutenant on 1833.
 Due to Stockton's inheritance of land from his father-in-law in Flint, he resigned from the United States Army in 1836 and became a civil engineer and began improving the harbors at Ohio, Indiana and Michigan as part of the projects on the Great Lakes.
 Stockton was also competent at diplomacy as he managed to sign a treaty with the Ojibwe in 1837.
 He left Michigan in 1838 to be first mayor of Michigan City, Indiana until 1839 where he established a permanent residency at Flint.